Amit Dutta: Awards and honors

+Dutta's 2024 animated film Rhythm of a Flower had its world premiere at the MAMI Mumbai Film Festival 2024, where it competed in the South Asia Competition and won the Golden Gateway Award.
+The film is a biopic based on the life of Indian classical singer Kumar Gandharva.

 Retrospectives

 In March 2015, at the Centre Pompidou, Paris, the 37th edition of Cinéma du Réel conducted a major retrospective of 14 of his features and short-films, curated by eminent curator and film-critic Marie-Pierre Duhamel Muller entitled “Amit Dutta: Through the Looking Glass,” followed by a round table conference dedicated to discussing his work where using excerpts from Amit Dutta's films, the participants went over the different stages of his filmography and artistic path.

 Marie-Pierre Duhamel in her introduction to the retrospective writes:

 “Amit Dutta explores the expressive dimensions of cinema as a time machine.
 He builds up a universe for the spectator where research feeds the imaginary, where the arts, history and mythology form part of landscapes and gestures and where knowledge enchants reality.” and that his body of work evokes “the philosophical majesty of the image.”